araobp/blender-3d/hdri/README.md

 # HDRI test

-I test my Ricoh Theat SC to see if it can be used for making a Blender's Environment Texture.
+I test my RICOH Theta SC to see if it can be used for making a Blender's Environment Texture.

 ```
 The camera's spec